-If you want to apply for membership of HCPC once you graduate, there is an initial subscription fee, plus a biennial subscription fee – full details of costs can be found on the HCPC website.
+If you want to apply for membership of SWE once you graduate, there is an initial subscription fee, plus a biennial subscription fee – full details of costs can be found on the SWE website.

 We have a range of scholarships to help with the cost of your studies.
 Visit our scholarships page to find out more.